Intensive Academic English Program

 We look forward to welcoming you to Winnipeg and Canada.
 If you have any questions or concerns during the application process, please contact us.

 Conditional admission to degree programs

-Some applicants to the University of Manitoba are accepted to an undergraduate program on the condition that they complete Level 5 of the English Language Centre's Intensive Academic English Program/AEPUCE first.
+Some applicants to the University of Manitoba are accepted to an undergraduate program (regardless of the level they place in the IAEP) on the condition that they complete Level 5 of the English Language Centre's Intensive Academic English Program/AEPUCE first.
 In most cases, this means that the applicant has met all other academic requirements but not the University’s English Language Proficiency requirements.